jeetsukumaran/vim-pythonsense/README.md

 let g:is_pythonsense_suppress_motion_keymaps = 1
 ```

-If you want *both* the stock Vim 8.0+ motions, then you can also specify:
+If you want *both* the stock Vim 8.0+ motions, then you can [activate alternate mappings](#activating-alternative-motion-key-mappings) to the Pythonsense semantic motions that do not hide the the stock Vim 8.0+ motions by specifying the following in your "~/.vimrc":

 ```
 let g:is_pythonsense_alternate_motion_keymaps = 1
 ```

-in your "~/.vimrc" to activate alternate mappings to the Pythonsense semantic motions that do not hide the the stock Vim 8.0+ motions.
-See [below](activating-alternative-motion-key-mappings) for more details.
+See [below](#alternate-motion-key-mapping-list) for more details on these key mappings.

 ### Python Location Information